How to Boost WordPress Speed & Performance: The Ultimate Guide 2023

 Since WordPress CMS is dynamic, if you do not use a caching plugin, every time someone tries to access your website, it will repeat all the processes and fetch all the data from your WordPress database which will put a great deal of load on your server and hence make the site super slow.

-So, use a caching plugin on your website to boost WordPress speed.
+So, use the caching plugin on your website to boost WordPress speed.
 You can also combine advanced caching mechanisms like Varnish with caching plugin to see a remarkable improvement in your website loading speed.

 5. Choose Lightweight and Fast Theme